-All incidents logged on CPOMS are analysed and evaluated each half term who will identify children who have a significant number of 'reds', Time-outs and/or serious incident logs.
+All incidents logged on CPOMS are analysed and evaluated each half term by the behaviour lead who will identify children who have a significant number of 'reds', Time-outs and/or serious incident logs.
 A report is given to the Governing Body at the Achievement and Inclusion committee meeting every half term, outlining the number of amber and red behaviour incidents each year group.